For life and breath.

 Meissa’s Intranasal COVID-19 Vaccine Candidate

 Preclinical data in nonhuman primates (NHPs) of MV-014-212 demonstrate that a single adjuvant-free dose of MV-014-212 provided equivalent protection against SARS-CoV-2 challenge compared to reported efficacy in NHP models of currently authorized vaccines.
 Furthermore, the data show that MV-014-212 stimulates mucosal (nasal IgA) antibodies in the upper respiratory tract, the major infection route for SARS-CoV-2, and systemic (serum neutralizing and binding IgG) antibodies.
 The mucosal immune response is the first line of defense against respiratory viruses, providing fast-acting protection at the primary site of exposure.
 In NHPs, Meissa’s intranasal COVID-19 vaccine generated both mucosal and systemic antibodies and was highly protective against wild-type SARS-CoV-2 challenge.
 Serum antibodies were able to neutralize wild-type SARS-CoV-2, B.1.351 (Beta, South Africa), and B.1.1.7 (Alpha, UK).
-Additional data from serial passaging in manufacturing cell line and virus shed from NHPs showed that MV-014-212 has a stable genotype in vitro and in vivo (download the manuscript and supplemental material).
+Additional data from serial passaging in a manufacturing cell line and virus shed from NHPs showed that MV-014-212 has a stable genotype in vitro and in vivo (download the manuscript and supplemental material).